WenzyWong/wenzywong.github.io/_posts/2025-08-06-notes-in-seminar-003.md

 I laughed at the time, because I remembered that before starting my postgraduate studies, I wanted to do some research on neuroscience.
 Therefore, during my first year, I took many neuroscience courses, including some literature seminars.
 However, when choosing my own project, I ultimately avoided a project related to depression that I could have selected, precisely because those behavioural modelling approaches were very anthropocentric and subjective.
 In my mind, they couldn't truly represent corresponding psychological or mental issues.
 I really felt as though I had betrayed myself by asking that question.

+Another example is *Prof. Bing Zhu*.
+His experimental designs were filled with ingenuity.
+And he often mentioned how each clever idea was born and what thoughts his students provided during the process.
+Hearing about his experience of working hard with students to think about and practice an idea, I felt that this is a true teacher who respects students.
+This is in stark contrast to the situation in China where the vast majority of teachers regard themselves as bosses or superiors.

 Overall, this felt like an academic sanctuary where breadth exceeded depth.
 But because of its breadth, it liberated me from the oppressive routine of day after day intensely focusing on one particular area.
 Go to the wider world, learn more diverse knowledge, and never work behind closed doors or rest on one's laurels.

 ![summer-school](/assets/img/summer-school.jpg)